 ZooLights at the National Zoo, Washington DC

-If you’re looking for a unique Christmas light experience, considering strolling through the ZooLights at the National Zoo in Washinton DC.
+If you’re looking for a unique Christmas light experience, consider strolling through the ZooLights at the National Zoo in Washinton DC.
 This free Christmas light display is themed with zoo animals and creatures!
 Parking at the zoo is available or you can ride the Metro to Woodley Park/Zoo stop.

 Cincinnati Zoo and Botanical Gardens Festival of Lights